-This entry has been modified in line with the recommendations of the SaBTO Donor Selection Criteria Review Report published on 23rd July 2017.
+Reason for Change This entry has been modified in line with the recommendations of the SaBTO Donor Selection Criteria Review Report published on 23rd July 2017.

-5. Person Sharing a Home with a person with hepatitis B infection sharing ceased
+5. Person Sharing a Home with a person with hepatitis B infection since sharing ceased

-Obtain history to determine if they are still sharing a home, and if not, the time since
+Obligatory Obtain history to determine if they are still sharing a home, and if not, the time